Jefferson227/busca-cinema/README.md

 Initially it's using a specific API that only fetches data from Fortaleza city in Brazil.
 The future idea is to expand it making it useful worldwide.
 But for instance, this is just a sample of what it can do.

-## Demo
+## The App
-Here is the live demo https://busca-cinema.firebaseapp.com if you want to check it out.
+Here is the app running https://buscacinema.com if you want to check this out.

 ****

 ## Setup

-[Node.js](https://nodejs.org/download/) - if you hasn't downloaded it yet.
+[Node.js](https://nodejs.org/download/) if you hasn't downloaded it yet.

 Get the latest version of npm
 ```sh